To diagnose a pinched nerve, your healthcare professional asks about your symptoms and conducts a physical exam.

-If your doctor suspects a pinched nerve, you may undergo some tests.
+If your healthcare professional suspects a pinched nerve, you may need some tests.
 These tests may include:

 - Blood tests.
 You may need tests to measure your fasting blood glucose or thyroid levels.

-- Spinal tap (lumbar puncture).
+- Spinal tap, also known as a lumbar puncture.
 This test collects a sample of cerebrospinal fluid (CSF) from the area surrounding your spinal cord.
 The CSF may be sent to a lab and examined for signs of inflammation or infection.

 - X-rays.
-These images show how the bones are positioned and can indicate whether or not there is any narrowing or damage that could cause a pinched nerve.
+These images show how the bones are positioned.
+They can reveal if there is narrowing or damage that could cause a pinched nerve.

 - Electromyography (EMG).
-During an EMG, your doctor inserts a needle electrode through your skin into various muscles.
+During an EMG, a needle electrode is inserted through your skin into various muscles.
 The test evaluates the electrical activity of your muscles when they contract and when they're at rest.
-Test results tell your doctor if there is damage to the nerves leading to the muscles.
+Test results tell your healthcare professional if there is damage to the nerves leading to the muscles.

 - High-resolution ultrasound.
 Ultrasound uses high-frequency sound waves to produce images of structures within the body.
 It's helpful for diagnosing nerve compression syndromes, such as carpal tunnel syndrome.

 The most frequently recommended treatment for a pinched nerve is rest for the affected area.
-Your doctor will ask you to stop any activities that cause or aggravate the compression.
+Stop any activities that cause the compression or make symptoms worse.

 Depending on the location of the pinched nerve, you may need a splint, collar or brace to immobilize the area.
-If you have carpal tunnel syndrome, your doctor may recommend wearing a splint during the day as well as at night because wrists flex and extend frequently during sleep.
+If you have carpal tunnel syndrome, you may need to wear a splint during the day and at night.
+The wrists flex and extend often during sleep.

-A physical therapist can teach you exercises that strengthen and stretch the muscles in the affected area to relieve pressure on the nerve.
-The physical therapist may also recommend modifications to activities that aggravate the nerve.
+A physical therapist can teach you exercises that strengthen and stretch the muscles to relieve pressure on the nerve.
+The physical therapist also may recommend that you modify activities that aggravate the nerve.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), can help relieve pain.
-Anticonvulsants, such as gabapentin (Neurontin) and tricyclic medications such as nortriptyline (Pamelor) and amitriptyline are often used to treat nerve-related pain.
+Anti-seizure medicines such as gabapentin (Neurontin, Horizant, Gralise) may help nerve-related pain.
+Tricyclic medicines such as nortriptyline (Pamelor) and amitriptyline also may be used.

 Corticosteroids, given by mouth or by injection, may help minimize pain and inflammation.

-If the pinched nerve doesn't improve after several weeks to a few months with conservative treatments, your doctor may recommend surgery to take pressure off the nerve.
+If symptoms don't improve after several weeks to a few months of conservative treatments, you may need surgery.
+Surgery can take pressure off the nerve.
 The type of surgery varies depending on the location of the pinched nerve.

-Surgery may entail removing bone spurs or a part of a herniated disk in the spine, for example, or severing the carpal ligament to allow more room for the nerve to pass through the wrist.
+Surgery may involve removing bone spurs or a part of a herniated disk in the spine.
+For carpal tunnel syndrome, surgery involves cutting the carpal ligament to allow more room for the nerve to pass through the wrist.

 From Mayo Clinic to your inbox